 TMS uses non-invasive magnetic pulses that pass through the scalp to stimulate neurons in the limbic system, an area of the brain responsible for mood regulation.
 This brings about improvements in mood and depressive symptoms.
 This technology is effective, with one research study showing symptom improvement for 58% of people and complete remission of symptoms for 37% of participants.

 Physically, depression is associated with unexplained aches and pains in the body and people with depression can have a difficult time maintaining physical health.
 This pain may be one of the first or perhaps the only recognizable symptoms of depression.

 Emotionally, depression can wear a person down with intense feelings of despair.
 People with chronic pain are three times more likely to suffer from depression, and people with depression are three times more likely to experience chronic pain.
 The debilitating effects of depression often leave people feeling hopeless, distressed, and overwhelmed.

-TMS is a harmless, and effective treatment for TRD.
+If you are wondering is TMS Therapy is painful?
+Rest assured that TMS is a harmless, and effective treatment for TRD.
 Please check with your doctor or therapist to see if it’s right for you.